LiveMethod/orchid2/README.md

 Orchid ingests transaction data from your bank, extends it with customizable data, and serves it through a straightforward, vendor-agnostic API.

-## The spec
+## The Spec

-The sequence of Orchid functionality looks something like this
+The sequence of Orchid functionality looks like this:

 ### Authentication